netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 In [Module 6: Setting up the WiFi](../6-Setting-up-the-WiFi/6-Setting-up-the-WiFi.md), you will learn how to add the Wireless LANs for the new Brisbane office, using simple Python scripts to interact with the NetBox REST API.

 ## Join the Discussion
 If you have any questions as you go through the course then pop on over to the [NetBox Zero to Hero channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack!
+If you aren't already a member then you can sign up for free [here](https://netdev.chat/).

 ## Useful Links
 - [Official NetBox Documentation](https://docs.netbox.dev/en/stable/)